Symptoms and pain of endometriosis: what should you know?

 Chronic pain

-- Pain during menstruation
+- during menstruation

 - It is comparable to a burning sensation, like an electric shock

-- It can spread to the lower back and even to the legs
+- It can spread to the lower back and even to the legs.

 From nausea to fainting

-Urinary and digestive problems
+Urinary and digestive disorders

 How does the pain of endometriosis affect daily life?